JimmyIsmael/SpringBootTools/SpringBootI18NExample/README.md

 </dependency>
 ```
 ## Configuration Class
-Spring has its own way to deal with the internationalization part, for us to be able to work with it, we need to implement the followng methods on a configuration class.
+Spring has its own way to deal with the internationalization part, for us to be able to work with it, we need to implement the following methods on a configuration class.

 ```
 @Bean